JonasEmrich/vg-beat-detectors/vignette/vg_ecg_detectors.md

 # Advanced Usage

-For advanced and experimental usage the package provides a ‘VisGraphDetector’ base class in which a number of parameters can be set.
-For further explanation and understanding of the listed options and their influence consult the papers \[[2](#References)\].
+For advanced and experimental usage the package provides the ‘VisGraphDetector’ base class in which a number of parameters can be set which will be briefly explained in the next paragraphs.
+For further understanding of the listed options and their influence on the algorithm, you might want to consult the papers \[2\].

-The usage follows the same structure as above:
+The advanced usage follows the same structure as presented above:

 ``` python
 from vg_ecg_detectors import VisGraphDetector